Roy Shaw: Unlicensed boxing career

-In his autobiography Shaw claimed to have had ten fights in his twenties using the alias "Roy West".
-However, he had only one professional bout - a six round points win against Dennis Wingrove at Wembley Town Hall in November 1956.
+In his autobiography "Pretty Boy", Shaw claimed to have had ten pro fights using the alias "Roy West".
+In fact he had only one professional bout - a six round points win against Dennis Wingrove at Wembley Town Hall on 29 November 1956.
 Roy soon gave up the idea of boxing for a living when he found out that he could earn more money by robbing cash vans.

-On his release from prison Shaw started fighting unlicensed (not sanctioned by the British Boxing Board of Control) boxing matches in 1978, aged 42, and gained many infamous victories, including one over Donnie "The Bull" Adams.
-Shaw also beat former world heavyweight contender Ron Stander, who had also previously fought Joe Frazier for the heavyweight title.
-Stander however broke a rib before the fight with Roy Shaw.
-Shaw would later say in his book that he kept hitting Stander with punches which had no effect on Stander – until he found his broken rib.
-In Shaw's words "if Stander had not broken his rib he would have mullered me."
+On his release from prison Shaw started fighting on unlicensed boxing shows which were promoted by his mate and fellow villain Joey Pyle and gained many infamous victories, the most notable being a one round knockout of Donnie "The Bull" Adams.
+In 1977 Shaw also beat former heavyweight contender Ron Stander who had fought Joe Frazier for the world heavyweight title five years before.
+Stander, however, broke a rib before the fight which severely hampered his performance.
+Shaw would later say in his book that he kept hitting Stander with punches which had no effect on Stander until he found his broken rib.
+In Shaw's words: "If Stander had not broken his rib he would have mullered me."

 Shaw was best known for his infamous trilogy with arch-rival Lenny "The Guv'nor" McLean.
 Shaw beat McLean in their first fight, but lost in two other matches to McLean.
 Shaw claimed in his autobiography that they only fought twice, but later he admitted on his website that there were indeed three fights with McLean of which he lost two and won one.
 However, McLean was by far the bigger man and also much younger than Shaw.
 Shaw was well into his forties when he and McLean fought and was giving away stones in weight.
 Shaw stated on his website that the two unlicensed boxers he most admired were Cliff Field and Johnny Waldron, both of whom also defeated McLean.